Motiva/vtkESQui/Documentation/Guide/guide_en.rst

-CollisionDetection   Collision detection models and interfaces Common               Project wide needed by the project Documentation        Documentation of the platform: Doxygen, user & developer guides Examples             List of examples implemented in C++ and Tcl Haptics              Classes that wrap the haptic device's API Scenario             Management of the rendered objects Simulation           Simulation process execution Utilities            Scripts and C++ classes to share/export/import models Wrapping             Code for wrapping under Tcl
+CollisionDetection   Collision detection models and interfaces Common               Project wide needed by the project Documentation        Documentation of the platform: Doxygen, user & developer guides Examples             List of examples implemented in C++, Python and Tcl Haptics              Classes that wrap the haptic device's API Scenario             Management of the rendered objects Simulation           Simulation process execution Utilities            Scripts and C++ classes to share/export/import models Wrapping             Wrapping under Python and Tcl
 ===================  =================================================

 Each module of the platform is stored in one folder, containing all the *C++* classes and testing scripts.